Security & Service Statement

 3.1.
 Service Uptime

 The services and interfaces of SMART-TRIAL follow the hosting provider’s availability and uptime guarantees.
-This means that clients using SMART-TRIAL can receive and process requests at minimum 99.95 % of the time (usually around 100%), as Microsoft Azure promises a server uptime of minimum 99.95 % per .
+This means that all users of SMART-TRIAL, apart from those located in Asia and Russia, can receive and process requests at minimum 99.95 % of the time (usually around 100%), as Microsoft Azure promises a server uptime of minimum 99.95 % per .
 MEDEI ApS strives to keep uptime of all SMART-TRIAL services as high as possible, and are notified continuously if any downtime is experienced.
 Uptime is defined as the amount of time the SMART-TRIAL system is up and running and available for use.
 Uptime is measured per month, and is calculated from the following formula: % uptime each month = 100 x ((24 x number of days in the month) – total downtime in month) / (24 x number of days in the month).

 3.2.
 Service Downtime